ignasc/diceware-password-generator/README.md

-# BUILDING STILL IN PROGRESS
+# BUILD STILL IN PROGRESS

 # CREDITS